firehawkvfx/firehawk/README.md

 ## Running an onsite management VM

 You can  start experimenting with an Ubuntu 16 VM with 4 vcpus, and a 50GB volume to install to.
 8GB RAM is a good start.
-Buy a few UBL credits for deadline, $10 worth or so to play with.
+After you start to test with more than 2 render nodes, buy a few UBL credits for deadline, $10 worth or so to play with.
+You won't be able to test deadline with more than 2 nodes visible to the manager.
 Thinkbox will credit that to your AWS account on request if you email them and they provide support.

 The VM will need a new user.
 We will call it deadlineuser.
 It will also have a uid and gid of 9001.  its possible to change this uid but be mindful of the variables set in [private-variables.tf](https://github.com/firehawkvfx/openfirehawk/blob/master/private-variables.example) if you do.